auth0/lock/README.md

 };
 ```

-If you want to save the value in the root of your profile attribute, use `storage: 'root'`.
+If you want to save the value of the attribute in the root of your profile, use `storage: 'root'`.
 Only a subset of values can be stored this way.
 The list of attributes that can be added to your root profile is [here](https://auth0.com/docs/api/management/v2#!/Users/patch_users_by_id).
 By default, every additional sign up field is stored inside the `user_metadata` object.

 ```js
 var options = {